Putting community at the centre of urban development

 We’ve created new ways of facilitating community involvement, such as community reference groups, design labs, and public information days.

-A great example of this is the Awataha Greenway in Northcote, which has been heavily driven by the community through creative, interactive sessions with residents and students.
+A great example of this is the Awataha Greenway in Northcote(external link), which has been heavily driven by the community through creative, interactive sessions with residents and students.

 In Mangere, we opened an information centre for residents to drop in, share ideas and learn more about the development.